2 Before you take

 - medicines to treat high blood pressure such as beta blockers (eg propranolol, atenolol), ACE inhibitors (eg captopril), Angiotensin-II antagonists (eg losartan), nifedipine, diazoxide

-- medicines used to treat infections such as co-trimoxazole, fluconazole, rifampicin, chloramphenicol, oral forms of miconazole (see section 2), sulphonamides such as sulphafurazole or tetracycline compounds (eg tetracycline)
+- medicines used to treat infections such as co-trimoxazole, fluconazole, rifampicin, chloramphenicol, oral forms of miconazole (see section 2), sulfonamides such as sulfafurazole or tetracycline compounds (eg tetracycline)

 - medicines used to prevent blood clotting (eg warfarin)